When to Start Studying for SAT | Start Your Scholastic Aptitude Test Preparations On Time

 You might forget many things by the time you begin your test.
 So, what is the best time to start studying?
 Keep reading to get a complete study plan.

 To help with your preparation, I have reviewed top-rated SAT prep books in this article to help you make a great start.
+In addition, you should strongly consider taking one of the best SAT prep courses that suits your style of studying and fits your budget.

 When should you Start Studying for the SAT? - The Complete Study Plan